top of page

 'Interference Pattern I' was completed in March 2024.

-'Interference Pattern II' was embroidered on a muslin square that was previously used as a nappy for my daughter.
-The fabric features a readymade grid pattern.
-The final square of 'Interference Pattern II' was embroidered on my daughter's first birthday, which felt like a natural conclusion to the project.
+'Interference Pattern II' was embroidered on a muslin nappy square using the readymade grid pattern of the fabric.
+The final square was embroidered on my daughter's first birthday.